ddvk/rmfakecloud/README.md

 # rmfakecloud

-rmfakecloud is fake of the cloud sync the remarkable tablet is using.
-If you want to sync/backup your files and have full control of the hosting/storage environment and don't trust Google.
+rmfakecloud is fake of the cloud sync the remarkable tablet is using, in case you want to sync/backup your files and have full control of the hosting/storage environment and don't trust Google/.

 # Status
-early prototype (sync and notifications work). no security and a lot of quick and dirty hacks.
+early prototype (sync and notifications work). no security and a lot of quick and dirty hacks. currently only a single device is "supported" to work reliably i.e. clients not distingished due to the lack of auth

-# Install
+# Installation

-## From sources
+## From source

 Install and build the project: